 You should only need to pair once (and your audiologist might do it for you).
-After that, each time you turn your hearing aids back on, they reconnect to iPad.
+After that, each time you turn your hearing aids back on, they reconnect to iPod touch.

 Adjust hearing aid settings and view status.
 Go to Settings > General > Accessibility > Hearing Aids, or choose Hearing Aids from the Accessibility Shortcut.
-See Accessibility Shortcut on page 123.
-Hearing aid settings appear only after you pair your hearing aids with iPad.
+See Accessibility Shortcut on page 128.
+Hearing aid settings appear only after you pair your hearing aids with iPod touch.

-For shortcut access from the Lock screen, go to Settings > General > Accessibility > Hearing Aids > Control on Lock Screen.
+For shortcut access from the Lock screen, go to Settings > General > Accessibility > Hearing Aids, then turn on Control on Lock Screen.
 Use the settings to:

-- · Check hearing aid battery status. - · Adjust ambient microphone volume and equalization. - Choose which hearing aids (left, right, or both) receive streaming audio. - · Control Live Listen.
+- Check hearing aid battery status. - Adjust ambient microphone volume and equalization. - Choose which hearing aids (left, right, or both) receive streaming audio. - Control Live Listen.

 Stream audio to your hearing aids.
-Stream audio from Siri, Music, Videos, and more, by choosing your hearing aids from the AirPlay menu $\square$ .
+Stream audio from Siri, Music, Videos, and more by choosing your hearing aids from the AirPlay menu $\square$ .

-Use iPad as a remote microphone.
-You can use Live Listen to stream sound from the microphone in iPad to your hearing aids.
-This can help you hear better in some situations by positioning iPad nearer the sound source.
+Use iPod touch as a remote microphone.
+You can use Live Listen to stream sound from the microphone in iPod touch to your hearing aids.
+This can help you hear better in some situations by positioning iPod touch nearer the sound source.
 Triple-click the Home button, choose Hearing Aids, then tap Start Live Listen.

 Use your hearing aids with more than one iOS device.
-If you pair your hearing aid with more than one iOS device (both iPhone and iPad, for example), the connection for your hearing aids automatically switches from one to the other when you do something that generates audio on the other device, or when you receive a phone call on iPhone.
+If you pair your hearing aids with more than one iOS device (both iPhone and iPod touch, for example), the connection for your hearing aids automatically switches from one to the other when you do something that generates audio on the other device, or when you receive a phone call on iPhone.
 Changes you make to hearing aid settings on one device are automatically sent to your other iOS devices.
-To take advantage of this, all of the devices must be on the same Wi-Fi network and signed into iCloud using the same Apple ID.
+To take advantage of this, all of the devices must be on the same Wi-Fi network and signed in to iCloud using the same Apple ID.